How to spot health problems early and what to do about them

 Symptoms

 Fish scratching and flashing, increased mucus production giving a grayish sheen to the skin, clamped fins, and rapid gill movement indicating gill flukes.
-Not visible to the naked eye โ requires microscope confirmation for certainty.
+Not visible to the naked eye.

 Treatment

 Treat with Praziquantel โ it is the most effective and safest treatment for flukes in koi.
-Available as a pond treatment or medicated food.
 Two treatments 7 days apart are recommended as Prazi does not kill eggs.
 Salt at 0.3% can provide some relief but will not fully eliminate flukes.
-Flukes are extremely common and often present at low levels without causing visible symptoms โ treatment is warranted when fish show clear signs of distress.

 Cause